Travel Diaries: How A Flight Attendant Travels The World

 What are your favorite traveling snacks?
 Pretzels.

-What's your favorite part about staying in a hotel?
+What's your favourite part about staying in a hotel?
 The gyms.
-My favorites are the Intercontinental Hotel gyms.
+My favourites are the Intercontinental Hotel gyms.

 Where do you want to go next?
 The Maldives.